MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Set-MgEducationClassAssignmentUpFeedbackResourceFolder.md

 Create a SharePoint folder to upload feedback files for a given educationSubmission.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Set-MgBetaBetaEducationClassAssignmentUpFeedbackResourceFolder](/powershell/module/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentUpFeedbackResourceFolder?view=graph-powershell-beta)

 ## SYNTAX